We are a national network of people striving to build local resilience.

-While in many regions, Regional Hubs have not formed yet or are only in the very early stages of development, others have already been active for years.
-Transition US and the Collaborative Design Council help to facilitate the sharing of best practices and the provision of mutual support between established hubs.
+In many regions, hubs do not currently exist or are only in the very early stages of development.
+However, in others – like Northern California, the Twin Cities, or the Mid-Atlantic States – they have already been active for years.
+Transition US and the Collaborative Design Council both help to facilitate the sharing of best practices and the provision of mutual support between established hubs.

 National Working Groups

-National Working Groups spontaneously arise from our network to address a variety of important topics related to Transition, channeling the power of common interest into action.
-Groups have already formed to focus on Inner Resilience, Social Justice, Politics & Policy, Transition Schools, and Local Initiative Support at the national level.
-They work with Transition US to offer National Network Calls, webinars, retreats, training, handbooks, and other resources.
-Transition affiliated national working groups coordinate their activities with the entire network through their participation on the Collaborative Design Council and direct communication with Transition US.
+National working groups can be catalyzed by Transition US or emerge spontaneously from our network to address a variety of important topics related to Transition, channeling the power of common interest into more coordinated action.
+National working groups have already formed to focus on Inner Resilience, Social Justice, Politics & Policy, Transition Schools, and Local Initiative Support.
+Members collaboratively produce and offer resources like national network calls, webinars, trainings, retreats, and handbooks within their area of focus, for the benefit of the movement and based on guidance from the grassroots.
+National working groups currently coordinate their activities with the rest of our network through representative participation on the Collaborative Design Council and direct communication with Transition US.

 Collaborative Design Council

-Our national Collaborative Design Council was established in 2016 to create a space for national working group, regional hub, and local initiative leaders to learn from each other, share ideas, resources, skills, and information, provide input on Transition US activities, and collaborate on projects that guide and support the Transition Movement in this country.
-Transition US staff and board members participate on this 18-member council, which meets online once a month and invites new members to join annually.
+Our national Collaborative Design Council was established in 2016 to create a dedicated space for national working groups, regional hubs, and local initiative leaders throughout the country to come together to learn from each other, share ideas, resources, skills, and information, provide input on Transition US activities, and collaborate on projects that guide and support the Transition Movement in this country.
+Transition US staff and board members participate in this 18-member Council, which meets online once a month and invites new members to join annually.